artefactual/archivematica-docs/user-manual/metadata/premis.rst

 .. note::

    Archivematica provides a template for policy rights, which are translated in PREMIS as "other".
-In the METS file, you will find POlicy rights in a rightsMD ``<premis:rightsBasis>Other</premisrightsBasis>``.
+In the METS file, you will find Policy rights in a rightsMD ``<premis:rightsBasis>Other</premisrightsBasis>``.

 Policy start date